-5.1.6.12 Quit network process
+1.6.12 Quit network process

 When the STA wants to quit the network, it actively sends a quit network frame to the CAP, and after receiving the ACK feedback from the CAP, it can exit the network.
-The downlink CAP may send a quit network frame to the STA, requesting the STA to exit the network, as shown in Figures 55 and 56.
+The downlink CAP may send a quit network frame to the STA, requesting the STA to exit the network, as shown in Figure 54 and Figure 55.

-Figure 55
+Figure 54